-Franklin & Nashville Child Support Lawyers
+Franklin Child Support Lawyers

-Call (629) 245-2933 or contact us online today to schedule an appointment.
+Call (629) 245-2933 or contact us online today to schedule an appointment with our child support attorneys in Franklin.

 - Voluntary unemployment or underemployment.
 If a parent intentionally reduces their income by quitting a job or accepting lower-paying work without a valid reason, this cannot justify a modification of child support.